 Julia is actively involved in many humanitarian pursuits.
 As one of the founders along with Katherine Jackson and Cambria Proprietors of Cambria Estates Winery, Julia Jackson divides her attention to work as their spokesperson.
 The non-profit organization’s primary focus is the empowerment of women.
 The Cambria Estates Winery pledged $ 100, 000 in November 2014 to celebrate outstanding women in the community and throughout society.
-The focus of the institution is to provide financial support to organizations dedicated to training and developing women who play a role in changing their communities.

 When asked to picture a leading contributor to the Black Lives Matter movement, campaign finance reform, or Ferguson, MO political action groups, most people would not picture George Soros.
 However, this 85-year-old Hungarian-born New York resident is a major contributor to many liberal causes.